-Assistant Coach and YMCA Aquatics Director
+YMCA Aquatics Director and Assistant Coach

-Hilde, a current Darien YMCA Masters Swimmer and a 1991 graduate of St John University in New York, starts her 2nd season of coaching with the Piranhas.
+Hilde, a current Darien YMCA Masters Swimmer and a 1991 graduate of St John University in New York, starts her 5th year of coaching with the Piranhas.
 She was a scholarship swimmer at St. Johns in New York and graduated with a degree in Finance.
 She is currently the COO of Helicopter Flight Services and an accomplished Masters swimmer.
-Hilde has qualified for the Masters World Championship the last three years and was a double silver medalist at the Norwegian Masters National in 2015.
-She currently resides in Darien with her husband, John and sons Andreas and Nicholas.
+Hilde has qualified for the Masters World Championship three times and was a double silver medalist at the Norwegian Masters National in 2015.
+She currently resides in Darien with her husband John, and sons Andreas and Nicholas.

 Carl, an accomplished open water swimmer, is starting his third year with the Piranhas.
 He started his swimming career teaching cognitively disabled children while attending High School in Pennsylvania.
 He began his open water swimming career in 2011 at the age of 48.
 Starting out with ocean mile swims, Carl has progressed to longer swims and crossings such as the Potomac River 7.5 miler, Europe to Asia (in Turkey) 4 miler and the 4.4 mile Chesapeake Bay Swim.
 He is a Darien YMCA member who continues to swim 4 – 5 days per week.
 Carl, a field engineer, who has worked all over the world, has raised two children while residing in Pennsylvania.
 He currently lives in the local area while working in New York City in high rise construction.